Let me ask you something straight up.

 That’s not the truth.
 That’s just bad training.

-Why Most “Toughen Up” Advice Actually Makes Things Worse
+Why Most “Toughen Up” Advice Leads to Burnout (Not Discipline)

-Here’s what usually happens when someone decides it’s time to build discipline:
+Here’s what usually happens when someone decides it’s time to build discipline and get serious about personal development:

 Day one goes great.
 Day three is hard.
 By day seven, life punches them in the face — a work crisis, a sick kid, a bad night’s sleep — and the whole system falls apart.
 And then comes the worst part: the guilt.
 The feeling of “why can’t I just stick to anything?”